lauroflorin/lauroflorin.github.io/README.md

  __Choice of dataset__

-Upon a search for the most relevant Facebook groups, 3 stood out (most members, >5000): Animal Cognition, Anthrozoology and Animal Cognition, the Emotional and Intellectual Lives of Animals.
+Upon a search for the most relevant Facebook groups, 3 stood out (they had the most members, >5000): Animal Cognition, Anthrozoology and Animal Cognition, the Emotional and Intellectual Lives of Animals.
 Our assumption is that everything posted on these groups is scientific and related to the intelligence of animals (due to the groups' names), so therefore if a post on these groups mentions an animal, that animal must be smart.

 # Basic stats about the dataset